akhilbalakrishnan22/Mouse-Highlighter-Extension/README.md

 # Mouse-Hightlighter-Extension
-Browser extension build using Javascript.It highlights the portions of websites where mouse is located.
+Browser extension built using Javascript.It highlights the portions of websites where mouse is located.

 ## Installation